learning-from-play/learning-from-play.github.io/draft.md

 Here we describe our multi-task robotic manipulation training and evaluation environment, designed to answer the above questions.

 **Training Data**&nbsp;&nbsp;
-An updated version of the Mujoco HAPTIX system is used to collect teleoperation demonstration data \cite{kumar2015mujoco}.
-Two types of demonstration data are collected for this experiment: 1) `play' data, collected without any specific task in mind but meant to cover many different possible object interactions, which is fed to Play-LMP and Play-GCBC and 2) segmented positive demonstrations of individual tasks ("open a door", "push a button", etc.), fed to the individual BC baseline models.
+An updated version of the Mujoco HAPTIX system is used to collect teleoperation demonstration data <dt-cite key="kumar2015mujoco">Kumar et al.</dt-cite>.
+Two types of demonstration data are collected for this experiment: 1) "play data", collected without any specific task in mind but meant to cover many different possible object interactions, which is fed to Play-LMP and Play-GCBC and 2) segmented positive demonstrations of individual tasks ("open a door", "push a button", etc.), fed to the individual BC baseline models.
 Our environment exposes arm and object position and orientations as observations to the agent.
 We model an 8-dof continuous action space representing agent end effector position, rotation, and gripper control.
-See an example of the playground data collected in Figure 3 and an example of the positive behavioral cloning demonstrations in \fig{grid_sliding_demo}.
+See an example of the playground data collected in Figure 3 and examples of the positive behavioral cloning demonstrations for each task in Figure 6.
 We collected around 3 hours total of playground data and 100 positive demonstrations each of 18 tasks (1800 demonstrations total).
 We collect 10 positive demonstrations of each task to use for validation and 10 for test.
 Tasks are specified to goal-conditioned models by resetting the environment to the initial state of the demonstration, and feeding in the final state as the goal to reach.

 **Evaluation Tasks**&nbsp;&nbsp;